Disappearance of Suzy Lamplugh: Cannan announced as murderer

 "My informed theory is that Suzy was stalked by John Cannan.
 He probably spoke to her, might even have taken her on a date.
 Suzy certainly fitted the profile of what John Cannan sought, in that she was blonde, attractive, worked at an estate agent, a very presentable young lady who came from a good family.
 Little doubt that Cannan stalked her, little doubt that Cannan viewed properties with her, that he observed her through the windows of the estate agents which probably drew him to go in and seek to view properties.
 I think that Suzy got into a row with Cannan on the day, he abducted her from the car, or made her get into the vehicle he had at the time.
 There then ensued probably quite a very heated row where he basically drove off abducting her.
 Where he went from there is a matter of conjecture."

 — —Jim Dickie, 2015.
 Dickie was the SIO (senior investigating officer) on the Lamplugh reinvestigative team between 2000 and 2006.

-The Lamplugh case team concluded that there was significant evidence against Cannan to apply for a prosecution.
+The Lamplugh reinvestigation team concluded that there was significant evidence against Cannan to apply for a prosecution.
 The Crown Prosecution Service (CPS) agreed that the police reinvestigation had been excellent and thorough, but ultimately decided after four months of deliberations that there was insufficient evidence to charge Cannan with the murder.
 Police so strongly felt that Cannan was responsible that they proclaimed such during a press conference in November 2002.
-They also announced that all other possible suspects had been eliminated and that Cannan was the only suspect.
+They also announced that all other possible suspects had been eliminated and that Cannan was their prime suspect.
 The lead detective in the reinvestigations, Jim Dickie, stated that he was as certain as possible without conducting a formal judicial process that Cannan was responsible.

 In 2007, a criminologist who had corresponded with Cannan revealed that the police reinvestigations of 2000–2002 had discovered DNA evidence in a car previously owned by Cannan that showed that Lamplugh had been inside the vehicle.
 The criminologist informed police that Cannan said that he had access to a red Ford Sierra at the time when Lamplugh disappeared, a fact about which police were previously unaware.
 Detectives attempted to find the car and discovered it in a North London scrapyard, allowing them to conduct DNA analysis upon it.

 Although these tests indicated that both Lamplugh and Cannan had been in the car, the CPS felt that there was insufficient evidence to prove that both had been in the vehicle at the same time, meaning charges could not be brought against Cannan.
-Although he previously had said he drove the car often, Cannan subsequently changed his story and denied ever having used the vehicle, but the man who had lent it to Cannan confirmed that he had access to the car at the time and said that Cannan may have used it on the day Lamplugh disappeared.
+Although he previously had said he drove the car often, Cannan subsequently changed his story and denied ever having used the vehicle, but the man who had lent it to Cannan confirmed that he had access to the car and said that Cannan may have used it on the day Lamplugh disappeared.